How Address Resolution Protocol (ARP) works?

 The above process continues till the second last network device in the path reaches the destination where it gets validated and ARP, in turn, responds with the destination MAC address.

-ARP: ARP stands for (Address Resolution Protocol) it is responsible to find the hardware address of a host from a know IP address there are three basic ARP terms.
+ARP: ARP stands for (Address Resolution Protocol).
+It is responsible to find the hardware address of a host from a known IP address.
+There are three basic ARP terms.

 The important terms associated with ARP are: